 Heather is also an accomplished nonfiction writer.
-In 2022, she released I Can't Do What?
-Strange Laws and Rules from Around the World, Secret Schools: True Stories of the Determination to Learn and The Prisoner and the Writer, the story of wrongly imprisoned Captain Alfred Dreyfus and author Emile Zola’s fight to have him set free. the latter two received Junior Library Guild commendations.
-In 2020, the award-winning middle-grade What If Soldiers Fought with Pillows?
-True Stories of Imagination and Determination (available in French as Et si les soldats se battaient avec des oreillers ?) was published.
+She is the author of the award-winning middle-grade What If Soldiers Fought with Pillows?
+True Stories of Imagination and Determination, I Can’t Do What?
+Strange Laws and Rules from Around the World, Secret Schools: True Stories of the Determination to Learn, and The Prisoner and the Writer, the story of wrongly imprisoned Captain Alfred Dreyfus and author Emile Zola’s fight to have him set free.
+Her next nonfiction book, Becoming Bionic and Other Ways Science is Making Us Super, will be released April 2023.

-She immersed herself in the Canadian children’s literature scene, working at Mabel’s Fables Bookstore and volunteering with the Canadian Society of Children’s Authors, Illustrators and Performers (CANSCAIP).
+She immersed herself in the Canadian children’s literature scene, working at Mabel’s Fables Bookstore in Toronto and volunteering with the Canadian Society of Children’s Authors, Illustrators and Performers (CANSCAIP).

 Her short story, The Boys of Summer, won the 17th Annual Writing for Children Competition held by CANSCAIP and The Writers’ Union of Canada.
 That story turned into Clutch.

 Born and raised in Montreal, Heather lives in Toronto with her husband and two kids.

 Heather is happy to tailor presentations to your needs and audience, including educators and the general public.
 Her interests and writings range from history (World War 2, the Holocaust, 19th century France) to social justice (anti-Semitism, racism, advocacy, law, war) to sports (baseball, soccer) and media (bias, media literacy, fake news, arts and entertainment).
 Please contact Heather for more details.

 - Look no further: A simple moment can kickstart the writing process.
 Students choose a moment in their own lives or family history and turn into a work of fiction or nonfiction.